-The Dissertation Committee has the responsibility of meeting at least annually, and preferably every six months, to review the student's research progress.
+The student is responsible for organizing meetings of the Dissertation Committee at least annually, and preferably every six months, to review the student's research progress.
 A simple majority of the Dissertation Committee determines actions of the committee with the exception of final approval of the doctoral thesis.